 4. Food vans in Noida Sec 58

 Noodles, paranthas, Maggi, South Indian, pasta, sandwiches and what not!
-What's your fix, dude?
+What's your fix?
 You get any and everything at these MCD food vans all across Noida's sector 58 throughout the night.
 The flurry of multinational companies in the area has given birth to erratic eating habits amongst the employees, but the rest of us aren't complaining!

-Where: All over sector 58 in Noida.
+Where: All around sector 58 in Noida.